Su iyesi

-In Turkic mythology, Su Iyesi (Tatar: Су Иясе or Su İyäse; Chuvash: Шыв Ийӗ; Sakha: Уу Иччи; literally "water master") is a water spirit.
+In Turkic folklore, Su Iyesi (Су Иясе or Su İyäse; Шыв Ийӗ; Уу Иччи; literally "water master") is a water spirit.
 It corresponds to the nymph in Turkic cultures.
 It is a disembodied, incorporeal, intangible entity, but can turn into a male as well as a female creature who is the daughter of Yer Tanrı.
 Sometimes the master of water is depicted in the form of a bull.

 Features

 When angered, it breaks dams, washes away water mills, and drowns people and animals.
 It drags people down to her underwater dwelling to serve her as slaves.
 It is in Tatar fairy tales the same creature as the Su Anası ("water mother").
 In Turkic tales, it lives in ponds or rivers.
 There is no mention of a particular dwelling, and the 'half-sunken log' is unapparent.
 It rides on a log to travel.

 Su Iyesi is sometimes associated with perilous events such as floods, storms, shipwrecks and drownings.
 In other Turkic folk traditions, she can be benevolent or beneficent and also cause rain.

 It is believed that some powerful Su Iye, such as Su Dedesi can cause sickness.
 A disease called Water Disease, allegedly caused by him, appears as watery bubbles in the body of human.
-To get rid threw salt into river or fountains.
+To get rid of it, people would throw salt into rivers or fountains.